 Early Childhood Tuition Assistance Program (ECTA)

-ECTA is available through our partnership with Granite State College and the DHHS Division of Children Youth & Families.
-The goal of the program is to enable individuals to increase their knowledge and skills, while working in the field of Early Care and Education.
-Students, working at least 20 hours per week in a NH licensed early childhood program, are invited to apply.
+ECTA is available through our partnership with Granite State College and the DHHS Division of Children Youth and Families.
+The goal of the program is to enable individuals to increase their knowledge and skills, while working in the field of early care and education.
+If you work at least 20 hours per week in a N.H.-licensed early childhood program, you are invited to apply.